NeddX/Relang/README.md

 # ALVM
-Basic partial ISA virtual machine written in C++20.
+Basic 64bit registers based partial ISA virtual machine written in C++20.
-The ISA is almost identical to that of x86 and the syntax is a mix of AT&T, Intel.
-The assembler directives are also inspired by MASM and NASM.
+The ISA is almost identical to that of x86.
+Has 16 64bit wide general purpose registers.
+Ships with a basic assembler that is inspired by bpth NASM and MASM.

 # Build
 ## Linux